Estimated Read Time: 10 Minutes

 On-Page and Off-Page SEO

-On-page SEO focuses on your website and content.
+- On-page SEO focuses on your website and content.
 Its aim is to ensure search engines and searchers can easily find, use, and understand your content.
 On-page SEO primarily helps Google and visitors decide whether your content is relevant and potentially helpful.
 Examples include title tags, meta tags, meta descriptions, headings, paragraphs, images, URLs, and internal as well as outgoing links.

-Off-page SEO centers on external ranking signals like backlinks and online (unlinked) mentions of your business and/or website.
+- Off-page SEO centers on external ranking signals like backlinks and online (unlinked) mentions of your business and/or website.
 Assuming your content is relevant to a search query, off-page SEO mostly helps Google decide where to position it in search results.
-Examples include an incoming hyperlink from an external website or an unlinked mention of your company or website on social media, a website forum, a question and answer site, an online directory, or any other external website,
+Examples include an incoming hyperlink from an external website or an unlinked mention of your company or website on social media, a website forum, a question and answer site, an online directory, or any other external website.

-So What Is With The Hats Anyway?
+And Finally, What Is Up With The Hats?

 Back to the hats….
 According to Wikipedia, in the 1920s and 1940s, western films made in the United States featured characters wearing white hats (often worn by heroes) and black hats (by villains).
 It was meant to symbolize the contrast in good versus evil.It’s the same with SEO.
 The white hat designation implies “good” SEO service providers and tactics.
 Black hat SEO suggests the exact opposite.
 In real life, there is a lot more grey, but that is how the labels originated.